talaia-labs/python-teos/CONTRIBUTING.md

 flake8 --max-line-length=120 {source_file_or_directory}
 ```

  Not all outputs from flake8 are mandatory.
-For instance, splitting **bullet points in docstrings (E501)** will cause issues when generating the docuementation, so we will leave that longer than the line lenght limit .
+For instance, splitting **bullet points in docstrings (E501)** will cause issues when generating the documentation, so we will leave that longer than the line length limit .
 Another example are **whitespaces before colons in inline fors (E203)**. `black` places them in that way, so we'll leave them like that.

 On top of that, there are a few rules to also have in mind.